IBM/db2whmigratetocos/README.md

 This command initiates the move of the list of tables to COS - OBJSTORESPACE.The move can be done at the tablespace or schema level, using ALL or the specified list of tablespaces (or) schemas.
 Each run of the move command will generate a directory containing the logs and report metrics.
 Check the movement status with the status command - db2whmigratetocos status -help.

-- --scope - tablespace/schema - move tables by tablespace/schema\\n
+- --scope - tablespace/schema - move tables by tablespace/schema
-- --list - all/list of tablespaces/list of schema - the tables under the specified list will be listed\\n
+- --list - all/list of tablespaces/list of schema - the tables under the specified list will be listed
-- --dest_tablespace - OBJSTORESPACE1 - The destination tablespace in COS\\n
+- --dest_tablespace - OBJSTORESPACE1 - The destination tablespace in COS
-- --skip-schema - Skip a list of schema in the list - only used when the scope is schema\\n
+- --skip-schema - Skip a list of schema in the list - only used when the scope is schema
-- --skip-tbspace - Skip a list of tablespaces in the list - only used when the scope is tablespace\\n
+- --skip-tbspace - Skip a list of tablespaces in the list - only used when the scope is tablespace
 - --csv-input - Give the generated CSV as input for the move command
-- --index-tbspace - The tablespace in block where the indexes are stored
+- --index-tbspace - The tablespace in block where indexes will be stored
 - --dsn - The DSN name if it is already configured
 - --copy-opts - To pass the copy options required for the tool
     -  COPY_USE_OTA - Required  parameter should be provided
-    -  NO_STATS - If you do not want to run,runstats as part of the movement, to skip it do not provide the option - Optional
+    -  NO_STATS - If you don't want runstats to be run on the Moved table, If this option is not provided, runstats is collected as part of the Admin Move Table operation.- Optional
     -  USE_ADC - Uses Automatic dictinary creation to create the dictionary/skipping uses sampling method to create dictionary - Optional
-    - ALLOW_READ_ACCESS - If you wanna perform offline data migration, skipping this will enable online data migration - Optional
+    -  ALLOW_READ_ACCESS - For Offline Admin Move Table, not providing this option will enable online data migration - Optional.
 - --runstats - To trigger external runstats after the table is moved
 - --log-directory-path - Pass the log directory base path to store the log files